-MUSC 2395 Piano Proficiency Exam is a zero-credit exam administered by a member of the piano faculty, which certifies keyboard competency.
-Most transfer institutions offering a baccalaureate degree require this type of exam, and completion of the exam is a prerequisite for certain upper-level music courses at some colleges and universities.
+MUSC 2395 Piano Proficiency Exam is a zero-credit exam administered by a piano faculty member, certifying keyboard competency.
+Most transfer institutions offering a baccalaureate degree require this type of exam.
+Completing the exam is a prerequisite for specific upper-level music courses at some colleges and universities.

 Sheridan College music majors should register for the exam during the fourth semester of study and complete the exam toward the end of MUSC 2295 Keyboard Theory IV.
-Upon successful completion of the exam, a grade of "Satisfactory" will be added to the student's transcript documenting keyboard competency.
+Upon finishing the exam, a grade of "Satisfactory" will be added to the student's transcript documenting keyboard competency.
 There is no limit to the number of times a student can attempt the exam.
-Failing the exam will result in a grade of "Unsatisfactory," but will not prevent a student from graduating.
-To initiate the exam, students should contact a member of the piano faculty.
+Failing the exam will result in an "Unsatisfactory" grade but will not prevent a student from graduating from Sheridan College.